-Actions proposed in CMP Amendment 20B could result in a modification of fishing practices by commercial and recreational fishermen.
-In CMP Amendment 20B, analysis in Chapter 4 shows that the quota for each zone/subzone would still be reached before the end of the 2012 fishing season regardless of the trip limit.
+Actions proposed in Amendment 20B could result in a modification of fishing practices by commercial and recreational fishermen.
+Analysis in Chapter 4 shows that the quota for each zone/subzone would still be reached before the end of the 2012 fishing season regardless of the trip limit.
 Therefore, no change in overall effort is expected for Action 1.
-The benefits of changing the fishing season for the eastern and western zones of Gulf migratory group king mackerel to start later in the season under Action 2 may be minimal due to bad weather and migratory patterns of the fish.
+The benefits of changing the fishing season for the Northern Subzone of Gulf migratory group king mackerel to start later in the season under Action 2 may be minimal due to bad weather and migratory patterns of the fish.
 Therefore, the fishing practices and behavior of fishermen may not change.
 In Action 3, transit provisions are expected to be beneficial to fishermen, dealers, and associated businesses.
 Allowing vessels to transit through closed areas to land fish harvested in open areas, with specifications for gear stowing, could reduce potential negative effects of unnecessary travel just to avoid closed areas to offload legally caught fish.
 On the other hand, there may be a trade-off in these expected benefits as they could affect harvest patterns and fishermen's behavior.
 For example, if some fishermen are able to make additional fishing trips as a result of the reduced travel time to offload fish, effort would increase, resulting in less fish available for other fishermen.
 It is reasonable to expect that the quota would thus be caught in a shorter period of time, thereby decreasing the social benefits provided by the transit provisions.
 Separation of the commercial ACL for king and Spanish mackerel into zones under Actions 4.1 and 4.2, respectively, would be expected to have similar social effects as sector allocations, in that there could likely be some changes in fishing behavior and impacts to fishermen, communities and businesses associated with the CMP fishery.
+The same would be true for separation of the cobia ACL proposed in Action 6.